DonyorM/weresync/docs/weresync.1.rst

 -b, --break-on-error
     If passed the program will halt if there are any errors copying.
 This flag is not recommended because it will halt even if encountering a normal issue, like a swap partition.

--g, --grub-partition *PART_NUM*
+-g, --root-partition *PART_NUM*
-    The partition number that grub should be installed on.
-It is recommended to pass this always, but it WereSync will attempt to find the main partition even if it is not passed.
+    The partition mounted on /.
+It is recommended to pass this always, but WereSync will attempt to find the main partition even if it is not passed.

 -B, --boot-partition *PART_NUM*
     The partition that should be mounted on /boot of the grub_partition.
 If you have a separate boot partition, you must use this flag.